runmat-org/runmat/docs/PLAN.md

 ### Edit 31
 - Implemented comprehensive matrix operations and runtime expansion.
-- Added `rustmat-runtime` with full matrix arithmetic (addition, subtraction, multiplication, scalar operations, transpose, eye, indexing) and comparison operators (>, <, >=, ==, !=).
+- Added `runmat-runtime` with full matrix arithmetic (addition, subtraction, multiplication, scalar operations, transpose, eye, indexing) and comparison operators (>, <, >=, ==, !=).
-- Updated `rustmat-ignition` interpreter to support matrix creation and all new comparison operators, removing the "expression not supported" error for matrices.
+- Updated `runmat-ignition` interpreter to support matrix creation and all new comparison operators, removing the "expression not supported" error for matrices.
 - Added 10 new matrix operation tests covering arithmetic, indexing, comparisons, built-in dispatch, and error handling.